 - (c) Severability of Provisions Pertaining to Prohibited Signs.
 Without diminishing or limiting in any way the declaration of severability set forth in Section 1151.14(a) and (b), or elsewhere in this chapter, if any part, section, subsection, paragraph, subparagraph, sentence, phrase, clause, term or word of this article or any other laws declared unconstitutional by valid judgment or decree of any court of competent jurisdiction, the declaration of such unconstitutionality shall not affect any other part, section, subsection, paragraph, subparagraph, sentence, phrase, clause, term or word of this chapter that pertains to prohibited signs, including specifically those signs and sign types prohibited and not allowed under Section 1151.08 of this chapter.
-Furthermore, if any part, section, subsection, paragraph, subparagraph, sentence, phrase, clause, term or word of Chapter 1151 is declared unconstitutional by the valid judgment or decree of any court of competent jurisdiction, the declaration of such unconstitutionality shall not affect any other part, section, subsection, paragraph, subparagraph, sentence, phrase, clause, term or word of this chapter is severed, the remaining parts, sections, subsections, paragraphs, sentences, phrases, clauses, terms or words shall be considered independent, valid, and enforceable. - (d) Severability of Prohibition on Signs Bearing Off-premise Commercial Messages.
+Furthermore, if any part, section, subsection, paragraph, subparagraph, sentence, phrase, clause, term or word of Chapter 1151 is declared unconstitutional by the valid judgment or decree of any court of competent jurisdiction, the declaration of such unconstitutionality shall not affect any other part, section, subsection, paragraph, subparagraph, sentence, phrase, clause, term or word of Chapter 1151.
+It is intended that if any part, section, subsection, paragraph, subparagraphs, sentence, phrase, clause, term or word of this chapter is severed, the remaining parts, sections, subsections, paragraphs, subparagraphs, sentences, phrases, clauses, terms or words shall be considered independent, valid, and enforceable. - (d) Severability of Prohibition on Signs Bearing Off-premise Commercial Messages.
 If any part section, subsection, paragraph, subparagraph, sentence, phrase, clause, term or word of this chapter and/or any other provisions of the Zoning Code or the Codified Ordinances are declared invalid or unconstitutional by the valid judgment or decree of any court of competent jurisdiction, the declaration of such unconstitutionality shall not affect the prohibition on signs bearing off-premises commercial messages as contained herein.
 It is intended that if any part, section, subsection, paragraph, subparagraph, sentence, phrase, clause, term or word of this chapter is severed, the remaining parts, sections, subsections, paragraphs, subparagraphs, sentences, phrases, clauses, terms or words shall be considered independent, valid, and enforceable.